fados-produccions/fullCalendarBundle/README.md

 ```
 You could overwrite this init.calendar.js to fit your needs.

-## How to create a Calendar distribuible Bundle
+## How to create a FullCalendar distribuible Bundle from scratch

 Create Bundle
 -------------